nuwangarajapaksha/typeScript-basics/README.md

 # typeScript-basics
-The Project I have developed for learning TypeScript basics.
+The Project I have developed for learning TypeScript Basics.